bmount/srtm-heightmap/readme.md

 data into a format browsers understand for applications [like this](http://maxogden.github.com/voxel-city/?url=simple_sf.png).

+#### 1px = 1/3600 degree longitude or latitude, about 30m, color value is height, encoded as described below

 ### install

 `pip install numpy PIL`, run as `./hgt2png` or add to `PATH`